 In the last couple of years, that’s been changing pretty drastically, however.
 And it was about time as there are plenty of environmental problems in this country.
 Mainly those are down to water and desertification.

 Of course, as everybody needs water they’ve been changing around on that front quite drastically.
 They’ve also started winning sweet water from the sea through desalination.

 The big problem?
 Energy.
 Australia still has one of the highest CO2 outputs for a developed country.
 That’s largely due to the huge amount of coal the country digs out of the ground and though it ships off a lot to China, it still uses a great deal for power generation in the country.
 As a result, it’s the 12th worst in the world in terms of CO2 output.

 For the longest time, Brazil was a basket case in terms of jungle preservation.
+Moreover even thinking about switching to sustainability.
 We all still remember those times when they were cutting down several football fields a day in the Amazon.
 That’s fortunately been reversed to a great extent.

 The reasons?
 One big one is that there has been incredible pressure on the country to change its ways.
-This has had some very serious effects, with President GetúlioVargas declaring that:
+This has had some very serious effects.
+Especially with President Bolsonaro.
+For as I wrote earlier:

 Another big reason, however, was GMO.
 Through the development of new crops which has already been won from the Amazon (land that was previously too salty to support crops) the land that was once used only for a short time for crop growth can now be used for much longer.